ivan-hc/ArchImage/README.md

-# ArchImage
-Build AppImage packages for all distributions by including Arch Linux packages.
-Powered by JuNest.

-# What is this?
 ArchImage is the bundling of Arch Linux packages into an AppImage using [JuNest](https://github.com/fsquillace/junest).

 This allows you to use the latest programs from Arch Linux and AUR on every distribution, old or newer.